emily-flambe/emily-flambe.github.io/content/about/index.md

 Flambe (she/her).
 I was born with a different name, and I'll probably die with yet another.
 Names are a fake idea.

+Currently I am an Engineering Manager for [Community Tech Alliance](https://www.communitytechalliance.org/), which (among other organizations) comprises the technological vanguard of the Vast Left-Wing Conspiracy.

-My professional history is more-or-less documented on [LinkedIn](https://www.linkedin.com/in/emilycogsdill/).
+The rest of my professional history is outlined [elsewere on the internet](https://www.linkedin.com/in/emilycogsdill/).

 ### how do I reach you???

-Oh!
-Don't make me blush.

-emily flambe at google's popular mail service
+I'll appear when you need me (_a woman just knows_)